StewartGillen/StewartGillen.github.io/notes/_posts/2017-12-12-xcode-config.markdown

 In these target config files we want to import the shared config file with the line:

 `#include "Shared.xcconfig"`

+This is how we can move all our common settings into one file and have each scheme inherit those settings.
+Includes here work very similar to C include statements.
+Easentially it works by placing those settings in the file it is included in.

 Use configs
 -----------